 Collection description and history

 The idea of forming an American husbandry society in the British pattern was proposed by John Beale Bordley to the agricultural committee of the American Philosophical Society.
 Initial meetings were held in February and March 1785, and a list of nominations was drawn up and approved.
 Charter members include prominent judges and lawyers (John Beale Bordley, Richard Peters, James Wilson, and Edward Shippen), military leaders (General John Cadwalader, Colonel George Morgan, Colonel John Nixon), doctors (Benjamin Rush, John Jones, George Logan, Adam Kuhn), and politicians (Samuel Powel, George Clymer, Henry Hill, Philemon Dickinson, Samuel Vaughn, Lambert Cadwalader, Tench Francis, Charles Thompson).
-Benjamin Franklin and Thomas Paine became members in the first year, as did George Washington, who was elected as honorary member since he did not reside within ten miles of the city.
+Benjamin Franklin and Thomas Paine became members in the first year, as did George Washington, who was elected as an honorary member since he did not reside within ten miles of the city.

 The Library comprises over 1,000 titles.
 Included are materials on all aspects of agriculture, including farming, animal husbandry, gardening, veterinary medicine, industrialized farming, soils and fertilizers, along with several state and regional journals.
 With the Society's ongoing support, the collection continues to grow.

 Information for researchers

 PSPA archival materials are cataloged as the PSPA records (Ms. Coll.
 92).
 The PSPA books and periodicals are cataloged by title and author in the university's online catalog, Franklin.

 PSPA records (Ms. Coll.
 92, 103 boxes): Correspondence, administrative and financial records, memoirs, and memorabilia from the Society, 18th-20th centuries.
 A full alphabetical listing of correspondence in the PSPA records can be found in the online catalog, Franklin.